simone188535/email_template/templates/readme.txt

 Plain text—delete
-Full SKU, Description, and Concatenate—copy and paste in plain text In Component Layout, move Profile 1 to top, then sort its contents according to setup.html Preview and test
+Full SKU, Description, and Concatenate—copy and paste in plain text In Component Layout, move Profile 1 to top, then sort its contents according to setup.html Preview and testAdd address and logo (1st image in 1st folder) For CUSTOM, same but add prices (Price1, Price2, etc.) and date SPRID goes to: qa@purered.net,
-4 tests: SPRID (all three test emails); GOPD; SKU; HEADERLINK SPRID goes to: qa@purered.net,
 110215SPR@litmustest.com,
 devpurered.runme@previews.emailonacid.com

-The rest go to:
+GOPD, SKU, and HEADERLINK go to: qa@purered.net
-qa@purered.net

-Add address and logo (1st image in 1st folder)
-For CUSTOM, same but add prices (Price1, Price2, etc.) and date